andrewdhicks/scores/docs/contributing.md

 ## Bug Reports and Feature Requests

-Please submit bug requests and feature requests through Github as issues.
+Please submit bug requests and feature requests through Github as [issues](https://github.com/nci/scores/issues).
 No specific template or approach is requested at this stage.
 This may evolve, but is currently an open-ended approach.

-## Handling Security Concerns
+### Handling Security Concerns

 The scores package is not intended to function as a security boundary, checker or gatekeeper on untrusted or malicious data inputs.
 It should not be passed user-generated data or be used directly in web applications.
 Security issues themselves should not be raised as issues on the public tracker.
-Instead, send an email to jive@bom.gov.au and your concerns will be acted upon.
+Instead, send an email to <jive@bom.gov.au> and your concerns will be acted upon.

+## Development Process
 ### Development Process for a New Score or Metrics

 A new score or metric should be developed on a separate feature branch, rebased against the main branch.
 Each merge request should include: